AuroraD-Hub/ExpRobLab-assignment1/README.md

 * *controller*: this service executes actions such that the robot moves in the environment.

 There is also a *param_name_mapper* interface that collects all the necessary information regarding names of the topics and services and values of parameters used in all the architecture.
 Moreover, *planner* and *controller* use the ARMOR API Client from EmaroLab.
-In the following components diagram it can be seen how this nodes interact:
+In the following components diagram it can be seen how these nodes interact:
 ![sw_architecture drawio](https://user-images.githubusercontent.com/72380912/204148762-aabe8d49-2ee9-44b8-8e81-11c249e43a5c.png)

 ### Robot state